oopanuga/oopanuga.github.io/_posts/2014-12-3-NDC-London-2014-Second-Day.md

 #### Templates: Inert, reusable markup

-Poor man's template.
+Poor man's template:

-- `<template>`: everything inside here won´t do anything, until clone to be used in the page.
+`<template>`: everything inside here won´t do anything, until clone to be used in the page.

 #### Custom Elements: Define our own Elements